CoffeeBeer >> Double Shot Buzz >> Previous Coffee Columns >> Endcliffe Park Cafe

 Back Buzz - December 10, 2006

-pumping heart Endcliffe Park Cafe, Endcliffe Park, Rustlings Road, Sheffield, South Yorkshire
+pumping heart Endcliffe Park Cafe, The Old Pavilion, Endcliffe Park, Rustlings Road, Sheffield, South Yorkshire

 Ah, time.
 It's that stuff that whooshes by while one is carrying on the process of living.
 It's said that time flies like an arrow.
 It's also said that fruit flies like a banana; but I've found that most fruit flies, if given a choice, would prefer to dive into a glass of Chilean merlot, and that time actually flies like a bloated Airbus careering down the runway and flattening everything in its path.